 The Origami of Neal Elias

 Dave Venables has been curating and publishing Neal Elias’s works through the British Origami Society for many years and this is the culmination of those efforts.
-I’ve featured several of Neal Elias’s designs on this blog including the Last Waltz and the origami peacock.
+I’ve featured several of Neal Elias’s designs on this blog including the Last Waltz, The Thinker, Andres Segovia, and the origami peacock.
 If, like me, you like Elias’s models, you’ll love this book.

 Animal Origami for the Enthusiast, John Montroll.
 Ability: Intermediate

 This is an absolute classic, and a must for everyone’s origami collection.
 It’s not a new book – it’s been around since 1985 – but this is a testament to the book’s popularity and Montroll’s position among origami designers.
 There are 25 models in the book.

 Passion Origami Collection.
 Ability: Intermediate to advanced

 This is a collection of eight books produced by Nicolas Terry of Origami-shop.com.
 They are in ebook format.
 All Passion Origami books look stunning – to my mind, Nicolas Terry has set a new benchmark in how origami books should be presented.
 There is a wide range of models here from several designers, including Roman Diaz (my personal favourite), Quentin Trollip, and the Vietnam Origami Group.
 These books are aimed at the intermediate to advanced folder.
 The collection is not cheap, but frankly it is worth every euro, dollar or pound spent.

 Origami Ninjas and other Paper Sorcery by Paul Hanson

 Regular readers of this blog will know that I gave away a copy of this book.
 Origami Ninjas contains a range of Paul’s designs that are not available anywhere else.
 Read more about the book and see my interview with Paul Hanson here.